- OLTP (online transaction processing) and HTAP (online hybridtransactions and analytical processing) Engines

 The lab supports major Chinese National projects in the public and private cloud domains, such as Shanghai City Brain, and so on.

 He is a Tenured Professor of Computer Science at the University of Utah and a world's top scientist in the field of databases.
-For his academic and scientific achievements he has won the ACM SIGMOD 2016 Best Paper Award, ACM SIGMOD 2015 Best System Presentation Award, IEEE ICDE 2014 10 The Most Influential Papers Award, Hewlett-Packard's 2011 and 2012 Global R&D Awards, Google Faculty Award in 2015, Visa Faculty Award in 2017, and the US NSF Career Award.
+For his academic and scientific achievements he has won the ACM SIGMOD 2016 Best Paper Award, ACM SIGMOD 2015 Best System Presentation Award, IEEE ICDE 2014 10 The Most Influential Papers Award, Hewlett-Packard's 2011 and 2012 Global R&D Awards, Google Faculty Award in 2015, Visa Faculty Award in 2017, ACM Distinguished Member in 2018, and the US NSF Career Award.
 He has hosted and participated in many important research projects, and has served as a member of the editorial board and the chairman of many leading international academic journals and academic conferences and is a reviewer and panelists of many major projects.

 Head of the Alibaba Cloud database team.
 For the past 7 years, he has focused on the independent research and development of Alibaba Cloud RDS and NoSQL products, as well as the POLARDB and HybridDB relational databases.
 His main research areas include distributed databases and storage systems, large-scale real-time computing, data global disaster tolerance and multi-activity, AI-based anomaly diagnosis, and AI-based operation and maintenance.
 He is a member of the China Computer Association Database Committee and has published numerous articles in international academic conferences and journals in the fields of databases and systems, such as SIGMOD, VLDB, and TSC.